RobGrimm/Frontiers2017-MultiWordUnits/README.md

 ## OS and Dependencies

 This project is written in Python (version 3.4.3) and R (version 3.3.3), both on Ubuntu 14.04.
 The biggest part of the code is written in Python, and a small part for statistical analysis is written in R.
-The Python component requires the following dependencies (the version we used is given in parentheses):
+The Python component requires the following packages (the version we used is given in parentheses):
 > numpy (1.12.1)
 nltk (3.2.2)
 scipy (0.19.0)